Vamberk: Economy

 Vamberk is known for the lace production.
 The first mention of the production in Vamberk is from 1642, but the tradition is probably older.
 In the mid-17th century, Magdalena of Gramb, a Belgian owner of the Vamberk estate, introduced Belgian lace patterns and a new technique of bobbin lace making using a lace cushion or pillow.
 Vamberk became a European centre of lace-making.
 The tradition continues to this day.

-The largest employer based in the town is ESAB CZ, the world's leading manufacturer of welding and cutting equipment and welding consumables.
+The largest employer based in the town is ESAB CZ, part of ESAB, the world's leading manufacturer of welding and cutting equipment and welding consumables.

 Transport

 The town is situated at the crossroads of two main roads: I/11 from Hradec Králové to Šumperk and I/14 from Náchod to Ústí nad Orlicí.

 Vamberk is located on the short railway line of local importance heading from Rokytnice v Orlických horách to Doudleby nad Orlicí.